fritzrehde/watchbind/README.md

 COMMAND | Execute shell command and block until command terminates COMMAND & | Execute shell command as background process, i.e. don't block until command terminates

-COMMAND will be executed in a subshell that has the environment variable `LINE` set to either all selected lines, seperated by newlines, or, if none are selected, the line the cursor is currently on.
+COMMAND will be executed in a subshell that has the environment variable `LINES` set to all selected lines or, if none are selected, the line the cursor is currently on.
+If multiple lines are selected, they will be seperated by a newline in `LINES`.
 </details>

 ### Style